 GLBMW! has entered into Memorandum of Understandings (MOU's) with all required one-stop partners.
 In general terms, the MOU's state that the parties shall make referrals as appropriate to each others programs, and shall coordinate their programs to maximize efficiency and minimize duplication.
 The MOU process includes Infrastructure Funding Agreements (IFA's).
-GLBMW! shall implement the uniform IFA process and funding structure agreed upon by the Michigan Talent Investment Agency and the Michigan Works!
+GLBMW! shall implement the uniform IFA process and funding structure agreed upon by the Michigan Department of Labor and Economic Opportunity - Worforce Development and the Michigan Works!
 Agencies.
 GLBMW! shall encourage required partners to co-locate in our one-stop centers as appropriate.

-A description of how the local board will allocate One-Stop center infrastructure funds.
+• A description of how the local board will allocate One-Stop center infrastructure funds.